jessicajysong/company_name/README.md

 - fuzzywuzzy
 - matplotlib

-If needed, please install with a following command:
+If needed, please install with a following command:<br />
-    'pip install (package name to install)'
+    'pip install (package name to install)'<br />
-     i.e To install the 'cleanco' package, run the following ' pip install cleanco '
+     i.e To install the 'cleanco' package, run the following<br />
+    ' pip install cleanco '